TryGhost/Ghost-CLI/README.md

 yarn test
 ```

+#### Publishing a new version

+1. `yarn ship -- -r patch/minor/major`
+2. `npm publish`
+3. Go to https://github.com/TryGhost/Ghost-CLI/releases/new and create a new release
+4. Use `Generate release notes` and publish

 # Copyright & License

 Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).
 Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.